ahurlbatt/homeserver/README.md

 ## TO DO

-1. Test restoring a backup
-2. Monitoring
+1. Monitoring
-    1. Grafana
+    1. Storage for prometheus
-    2. Prometheus
+    2. Loki
-    3. Node Exporter
+    3. Storage for Loki
-    4. Docker?
+    4. Promtail
+    5. Find where zfs metrics and or logs are
+2. Test restoring a backup
 3. Change zfs pools to disk by-id (/dev/disk/by-id/)
 4. Nextcloud Apps
     1. Memories
 5. Move secrets out of git, then rotate